ahcheongL/bb_cov/Readme.md

 2. It will generate *.cov file for each source code (.c/.cc/.cpp) file.
 Each line indicates whether a function or a basic block is covered.
 F means function, and B means basic block.

+## 4. See results

+1. You can use bin/collect_cov.py script.